GeoffMahugu/js-dynamic-programming/DataStructures.readme.md

 Advantage is that the search improves with the increase in data, **O(log n)**

 ### 8. Tries
-Its a tree-like data structure whose nodes store letters of an alphabet.
+Its a tree-like data structure whose nodes store letters of an **alphabet**.

 Are usefull in retrieval of words by traversing down a path os strings.